djsb/arduino-websocketclient/README.md

 This library implements a websocket client for arduino.
 This library supports Sec-WebSocket-Version: 13

-## Limitations
+### Limitations

-This library only supports sending 128 byte message including headers.
+This library only supports sending 128 byte message (including headers).

 ### Testing Environment